-In addition to the standard model discussed herein, the Fusion is also available in efficient Hybrid and Energi (Ford speak for plug-in hybrid) forms.
+In addition to the standard model discussed herein, the Fusion is also available as a plug-in hybrid called Energi.

 For the latest model year, the Fusion gains an economical new 1.5-liter EcoBoost four-cylinder as well as several new options - including a heated steering wheel, ventilated seats, inflatable rear seatbelts and an Interior Appearance Package for the Fusion Titanium.